-Once a bona fide offer has been communicated to the board of the offeree company or the board of the offeree company has reason to believe that a bona fide offer is imminent, except with the consent of the Executive, the directors of an offeree company should not resign until the first closing date of the offer, or the date when the offer becomes or is declared unconditional, or shareholders have voted on the waiver of a general offer obligation under Note 1 on dispensations from Rule 26, whichever is the later.
+Once a bona fide offer has been communicated to the board of the offeree company or the board of the offeree company has reason to believe that a bona fide offer is imminent, except with the consent of the Executive, the resignation of any directors of an offeree company should not take effect until after the publication of the closing announcement on the first closing date of the offer, or the publication of the announcement that the offer has become or been declared unconditional, whichever is later.
+In the case of a transaction involving a whitewash waiver, the resignation of any director of an offeree company should not take effect until after the publication of the results announcement relating to the shareholders' meeting to approve the waiver under Note 1 on dispensations from Rule 26.